cleevio/Forestry/README.md

 ### Swift Package Manager
 Swift Package Manager is a tool for managing the distribution of Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

-Xcode 11+ is required to build Cleevio iOS Logger using Swift Package Manager.
+Xcode 11+ is required to build Forestry iOS Logger using Swift Package Manager.

-To integrate Cleevio iOS Logger into your Xcode project using Swift Package Manager, add it to the dependencies value of your Package.swift:
+To integrate Forestry iOS Logger into your Xcode project using Swift Package Manager, add it to the dependencies value of your Package.swift:

 ```
 dependencies: [
-    .package(url: "https://gitlab.cleevio.cz/cleevio-dev-ios/ForestryLogger-ios", .upToNextMajor(from: "1.0.0"))
+    .package(url: "https://github.com/cleevio/Forestry", .upToNextMajor(from: "3.0.0"))
 ]
 ```